Jonathan-Git-Hub-dev/JWT/README.md

 "500" : server error occured
 "403" : data provided incorrect

-##### Login
-this interface varifes a user amd requires the following data 'email' : account's email
-'password' : account's password on success tit provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64 errors
-"500" : server error occured
-"403" : data provided incorrect ()()()()()(order error numerically "408" : invalid credentails

 ##### Reset_Send
 this interface initaites the revocer user sequnce by adding an entry to 'Recover_User' and email the user a recovery code, it requires the following data